tuo/typescript-nodejs-eslint-prettier/README.md

-* how to integrate with sequlize
+* how to integrate with sequlize 6

+what's new in sequelize6: https://sequelize.org/master/manual/typescript.html

+if you use sequelize-typescript1 , make sure using sequelize5 not 6

 *